Otros Ejercicios

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-Well, my daddy left when I was three,
+Well, my left home when I was three,

-Just ole guitar and an empty bottle of booze.
+Just this ole and an empty of booze.

 Now I don't blame him 'cause he ran and hid,